2. Poisson solver with adaptive meshing

 2.5.
 Solving Poisson’s equation and analyzing the results

-As in Poisson and Schrödinger simulation of a GAAFET, we launch the calculation with
+As in Poisson and Schrödinger simulation of a nanowire quantum dot, we launch the calculation with

 # Self-consistent solution